 22. Drink Some Snake Blood Shots

-A truly cool thing to do in Vietnam is downing some snake blood, snake bile, and snake venom shots.
+One of the truly out-there Vietnam things to do is to try downing some snake blood, snake bile, and snake venom shots.
 In Vietnamese culture, it is believed to have many health benefits.
 Whether you share this same belief or not, this kind of experience is amazing at the time, but you *may* regret it later.

 23. Visit the Ho Chi Minh War Remnants Museum